CS0330 is taught by Professor Tom Doeppner (twd). Lectures are held every Monday, Wednesday, and Friday, from 2:00 to 2:50 PM in MacMillan 117.

 Looking for guidance as you start your project each week?
 Want a refresher on what material has been covered and an outline of what you will be writing?
 Come to our Project Gear Up Sessions!
 We’ll also be going over how to use the demo(s) and tester(s) and other relevant scripts for each project!

-TAs will be hosting sessions in CIT 165 (Motorola) each Thursday after a project is released.
-Sessions will run from 8pm-9:30pm.
+TAs will be hosting Gear Up sessions each Thursday in Metcalf Auditorium after a project is released.
+Sessions will run from 8:00pm to 9:30pm.